Synonym(s)

 Currently not approved:

-Experimental: Therapeutic approaches with Infliximab ®(3 infusions, 5 mg/kg bw in weeks 0, 2, 6; followed by a 1-year observation phase) are evaluated as positive in some of the cases.
+- Experimental: Therapeutic approaches with Infliximab ®(3 infusions, 5 mg/kg bw in weeks 0, 2, 6; followed by a 1-year observation phase) are evaluated as positive in some cases.
+This therapeutic approach has not yet been approved.

 Progression/forecastThis section has been translated automatically.